 Bronze Head from Ife

-This Bronze Head from Ife is one of eighteen sculptures that were unearthed in 1938 at Ife in Nigeria, the religious and former royal centre of the Yoruba people.
+This Bronze Head from Ife is one of eighteen sculptures that were unearthed in 1938 at Ife in Nigeria, the religious and former royal center of the Yoruba people.

-The head is made using the lost wax technique and the artist designed the head in a very naturalistic style.
+The head is made using the lost wax technique, and the artist designed the head in a very naturalistic style.
 The face is covered with incised striation, and the headdress consists of a crown composed of layers of tube-shaped beads and tassels.

-Later excavations in Nigeria have provided scientific evidence of the existence of a metalworking culture and bronze artefacts that may be dated to the ninth or tenth centuries.
+Later excavations in Nigeria have provided scientific evidence of the existence of a metalworking culture and bronze artifacts that may be dated to the ninth or tenth centuries.

 In the 16th century, Spanish and Portuguese explorers were the first Europeans to begin significant, direct trade with peoples of modern-day Nigeria.
 Europeans traded goods with peoples at the coast and this exchange marked the beginnings of the Atlantic slave trade.